Maxim Ksuta

 Biennale of Ecological Art, “The Skin of the Earth”, Nizhny Novgorod

-Maxim Ksuta, full HD video-installation
+Maxim Ksuta, Full HD Video Installation

+This project is a pure artistic expression, in the sense that my intervention in the process was minimal.
 In this case, the artist—as the author—merely witnessed a strange and rare natural phenomenon: the bizarre dance of thousands of tiny moths within the light field of a streetlamp.

 I set up the camera to capture the scene over a certain period of time with a specific interval between shots.
 The result of this experimental recording was around 1,200 photographs that strikingly resemble unusual calligraphic techniques, with elements of cryptography.